baAlex/Ako/README.md

 Usage
 -----
-The two executables `akoenc` and `akodec` will let you try the codec.
+Two executables: `akoenc` and `akodec` will let you try the codec.
 Run them whitout any argument to read the usage help.
-But is mostly:
+Is simple as:

 ```
 akoenc -q 16 -i "input.png" -o "out.ako"